 We are a team of passionate individuals striving to utilize our platform to support, engage, and connect Overseas Chinese creatives, art owners, and art lovers to better resources and representation through creating opportunities, producing artistic and cultural content and programming, stimulate conversation around important social issues, and facilitate positive change.

 Born and raised into a family of art enthusiasts, Inez Suen has an eye for the obvious, the outrageous, and the overlooked when it comes to discovering and promoting fine art.
 A world traveler, consultant, curator, and connoisseur of life, she is passionate about sustainability, migration, and diaspora in the arts.
 A native of Chicago by way of Taipei, she first learned about art from her grandfather, an electrical engineer who was also a painter and calligrapher.
-Moving to Miami after 10 years in the NYC art world, with over 20 years of international art industry experience, Suen now overseas and serves as director of the ICFAC.
+Moving to Miami after 10 years in the NYC art world, with over 20 years of international art industry experience, Suen now oversees and serves as director of the ICFAC.
 Suen holds a Bachelor of Fine Arts from the University of Illinois and attended Masters Programs in the History of Design at the Cooper-Hewitt, National Design Museum, and Parsons School of Design in New York.
 She is fluent in Mandarin Chinese.